-Micro-endoscopes use optical fibers to obtain microscopic images deep inside the body, while keeping the tissue damage as low as possible and requiring no electronics or cameras inside the body.
-The fibers, usually Multi-Core-Fibers (MCF), guide the light to and from the tissue and can be as small as a few hundreds of microns while obtaining images with a resolution of a few microns, making them suitable for imaging neurons and cells.
-However, these state-of-the-art devices are still far from perfect: They require bulky optical elements (e.g. lenses) at their ends; Obtain only 2d images of the tissue; And suffer from suboptimal resolution.
-Currently, solutions to these problems are either very slow or sensitive to bending of the fibers thus making them unfeasible for real-life applications.
+Micro-endoscopes utilize optical fibers to obtain microscopic images deep within the body, minimizing tissue damage and eliminating the need for internal electronics or cameras.
+These fibers, typically Multi-Core Fibers (MCF), guide light to and from the tissue and can be as small as a few hundred microns while capturing images with a resolution of a few microns.
+This makes them suitable for imaging neurons and cells.
+However, current state-of-the-art devices have limitations: they require bulky optical elements (e.g., lenses) at their ends, provide only 2D images of the tissue, and suffer from suboptimal resolution.
+Existing solutions are often slow or sensitive to fiber bending, making them unsuitable for real-life applications.

-We are working on the development of lensless bend-insensitive micro-endoscopes for real-time high-resolution 3D imaging, by exploiting the advanced Properties of the light guided through the MCF.
-The guided light is filled with spatial, temporal, spectral, and statistical information that we measure by advanced optical and computational techniques.
-We hope to improve a variety of methods for many applications: from clinical procedures, through biomedical investigations, all the way to in-vivo deep-tissue imaging.
+We are working on the development of lensless, bend-insensitive micro-endoscopes for real-time, high-resolution 3D imaging by exploiting the advanced properties of light guided through MCFs.
+The guided light contains spatial, temporal, spectral, and statistical information that we measure using advanced optical and computational techniques.
+Our goal is to enhance various methods for a wide range of applications, from clinical procedures and biomedical investigations to in-vivo deep-tissue imaging.

 Previous group works: